cvxgrp/scs/README.md

     struct SCS_PROBLEM_DATA {
-        /* these cannot change for multiple runs for the same call to scs_init */ scs_int m, n;       /* A has m rows, n cols */ AMatrix * A;        /* A is supplied in data format specified by linsys solver */
+        /* these cannot change for multiple runs for the same call to scs_init */ scs_int m, n;       /* A has m rows, n cols */ ScsMatrix * A;        /* A is supplied in data format specified by linsys solver */

         /* these can change for multiple runs for the same call to scs_init */ scs_float * b, *c;  /* dense arrays for b (size m), c (size n) */

-        Settings * stgs;    /* contains solver settings specified by user */ };
+        ScsSettings * stgs;    /* contains solver settings specified by user */ };

     /* struct containing solver settings */